may/able/README.md

 homepage: https://common-lisp.net/project/able/

 # How to start it:
-1. Install Tk if not present on your operating system (MacOS should include by default.):
+1. Install Tk if not present on your operating system:

    For Ubuntu Linux/Debian/Pop_OS:
    ```